18F/before-you-ship/_pages/infrastructure/aws.md

 ## Building systems that will be deployed directly to AWS

-Although cloud.gov is strongly preferred as the production environment for the systems we build, there are some systems that will need to run on AWS, particularly those that require FISMA High.
+Although cloud.gov is strongly preferred as the production environment for the systems we build, there are some systems that will need to run on AWS.

 In order to ensure systems deployed to AWS are robust and reliable, and to ensure the integrity of information stored in AWS, we impose some additional restrictions on systems deployed to the 18F production AWS environment.